 This post has taken a while because, while it’s good to write a review fresh, some films demand that you sit with them for a bit to let the dust of your new post-that-film life settle.
 Such a film was ‘Room’.

-‘Room’ is fantastic for so many reasons.
-Maybe it’s because Donoghue who wrote the original book also wrote the brilliant screenplay.
+‘Room’ is fantastic for many reasons.
+Maybe it’s because Donoghue, who wrote the original book, also wrote the brilliant screenplay.
 So often we see the original writers cut out of the loop when it comes to transposing their stories to the big screen.
 For some, like with the ‘Harry Potter’ franchise, the film of the novel becomes more a caricature of the original piece.
 The deeper relationships of the characters are sacrificed for the ‘greater good’ of the plot.
 ‘Room’, however, has it’s plot completely based around the character development of its main protagonists and so maintains the sensitivity necessary to deal with such delicate subject matter.

 Lenny Abrahamson, who previously directed ‘Frank’, clearly has an amazing way of working with actors to reveal a total honesty in their performances.
 ‘Room’ could have been so many things; Cheesy, graphic, cliche.
 Yet Abrahamson did not play up to any of these Oscar bait tactics instead bringing us a beautifully created spaces and truly perfectly paced, emotive performances.

 Though these factors undoubtedly play a huge past in making ‘Room’ the masterpiece it is, it’s the relationship between Larson and Tremblay that makes this film so beautiful to watch.
 For me, character development is all when it comes to making something perfect, the way these two interacted and how their relationship developed so organically both inside and outside the room they were trapped in made it an incredibly moving and powerful film.